Click chemistry: Strain-promoted azide-alkyne cycloaddition (SPAAC)

-This reaction proceeds as a concerted [3+2] cycloaddition in the same mechanism as the Huisgen 1,3-dipolar cycloaddition.
-Substituents other than fluorines, such as benzene rings, are also allowed on the cyclooctyne.
+Metal-free click reactions have gained prominence due to their enhanced biocompatibility and reduced cytotoxicity.
+Notably, the strain-promoted azide–alkyne cycloaddition (SPAAC) and inverse electron-demand Diels–Alder (IEDDA) reactions have been widely adopted for bioorthogonal labeling in living systems.
+These reactions offer high specificity without the need for metal catalysts, making them ideal for applications in living organisms and complex environments.

-This reaction has been used successfully to probe for azides in living systems, even though the reaction rate is somewhat slower than that of the CuAAC.
-Moreover, because the synthesis of cyclooctynes often gives low yield, probe development for this reaction has not been as rapid as for other reactions.
-But cyclooctyne derivatives such as DIFO, dibenzylcyclooctyne (DIBO) and biarylazacyclooctynone (BARAC) have all been used successfully in the SPAAC reaction to probe for azides in living systems.
+Versions of Huisgen's copper-free click reactions minimize the cytotoxicity.

 Strain-promoted alkyne-nitrone cycloaddition (SPANC)

 Diaryl-strained-cyclooctynes including dibenzylcyclooctyne (DIBO) have also been used to react with 1,3-nitrones in strain-promoted alkyne-nitrone cycloadditions (SPANC) to yield N-alkylated isoxazolines.

 Because this reaction is metal-free and proceeds with fast kinetics (k2 as fast as 60 1/Ms, faster than both the CuAAC or the SPAAC) SPANC can be used for live cell labeling.
 Moreover, substitution on both the carbon and nitrogen atoms of the nitrone dipole, and acyclic and endocyclic nitrones are all tolerated.
 This large allowance provides a lot of flexibility for nitrone handle or probe incorporation.

 However, the isoxazoline product is not as stable as the triazole product of the CuAAC and the SpAAC, and can undergo rearrangements at biological conditions.
 Regardless, this reaction is still very useful as it has notably fast reaction kinetics.

 The applications of this reaction include labeling proteins containing serine as the first residue: the serine is oxidized to aldehyde with NaIO4 and then converted to nitrone with p-methoxybenzenethiol, N-methylhydroxylamine and p-ansidine, and finally incubated with cyclooctyne to give a click product.
 The SPANC also allows for multiplex labeling.